-, 36 Have transportation needs been addressed if all occupants need to be relocated to the relocation site?
-Yes 37 Has a portable kit been established for the incident command post, including the ERP, emergency contact lists, medical considerations list, flashlights, first aid supplies, & radios?
+36 Have transportation needs been addressed if all occupants need to be relocated to the relocation site?
+Yes Yes, we will walk to the DAC or use First Student 37 Has a portable kit been established for the incident command post, including the ERP, emergency contact lists, medical considerations list, flashlights, first aid supplies, & radios?
 Yes Earthquake Procedures 38 Does the school meet its requirements (district, local, state) for earthquake drills?
 Yes 39 Are earthquake drills conducted at times when students are not in class (lunch, arrival/dismissal, during assemblies, between classes, etc)?
 Yes Shelter-In-Place Procedures 40 Does the school meet its requirements (district, local, state) for sheltering drills?
 Yes 41 Are shelter-in-place drills conducted at times when students are not in class (lunch, arrival/dismissal, during assemblies, between classes, etc)?
 Yes Lockdown Procedures 42 Does the school meet its requirements (district, local, state) for lockdown drills?
 Yes 43 Are lockdown drills conducted at times when students are not in class (lunch, arrival/dismissal, during assemblies, between classes, etc)?
 Yes Special Needs Students & Staff 44 Have emergency plans been developed for each special needs student and staff member at the school?
 Yes 45 Does the school implement the "buddy system" to ensure that each special needs occupant has an adult who is responsible for their safety & welfare?
 Yes Training & Exercising 46 Do teachers & staff receive yearly emergency management training, regardless of whether they are on the SERT?
-Yes Beginning of the year 47 Has the school ever conducted tabletop exercises or other exercise to test its emergency preparedness?
-No 48 Has staff received fire extinguisher training?
-No 49 Is there at least one AED on campus?
+Yes 47 Has the school ever conducted tabletop exercises or other exercise to test its emergency preparedness?
+Yes 48 Has staff received fire extinguisher training?
+Yes 49 Is there at least one AED on campus?
 Where is it located?
-Yes Front office 50 Have staff members received first aid, CPR & AED (if applicable) training?
+Yes Front Office 50 Have staff members received first aid, CPR & AED (if applicable) training?
 If so, who has received it?
-Yes 2 staff members and admin were trained by HR at the beginning of this school year.
-EQUIPMENT/HARDWARE Public Address System 51 Is the PA system audible throughout the school building(s), including the kitchen area, basements and portables?
+Yes EQUIPMENT/HARDWARE Public Address System 51 Is the PA system audible throughout the school building(s), including the kitchen area, basements and portables?
 Yes